How to Set Up a VoIP Phone Tree in 4 Steps

 Your language options should immediately follow your main greeting.
 This helps non-English speakers navigate through the process in the language that is most convenient for them.
 Be sure to include non-English submenus with all the proper counterparts for each language.

 Many businesses include an extension for company announcements, including special promos, statements about common concerns, and service reminders.
 Businesses also opt to record statements right before offering submenu options.
-For example, once a customer chooses bills payment, include an announcement on cut-off times for processing payments or what information they should have on hand for efficiency.
+For example, once a customer chooses bill payment, include an announcement on cut-off times for processing payments or what information they should have on hand for efficiency.

 Call groups determine where calls will be routed, and in this stage, you need to identify and group the business departments your customers will engage.
 For example, your submenu will allow your client to press “1” for the sales department or “2” for the billing team.
 This submenu is dynamic and will continue to expand as your business grows.